 By definition, rent overburdened are those households paying greater than 30% to 35% of income to gross rent.
 The most recent census based data for the percentage of households that are rent overburdened by income group is the 2000 census.
-In addition, the 2010-2014 American Community Survey provides the most current estimated update of rent overburden statistical information.
-Forecasting this percentage estimate forwarded into 2018 is extremely problematic and would not hold up to the rigors of statistical analysis.
-It is assumed that the percentage of rent overburdened households within the target income range has increased, owing to: (1) the recent 2008-2010 national and worldwide recession since the report of the findings in the 2010-2014 American Community Survey, and (2) the affordable net rents, by of the proposed subject development.
-The 2010-2014 ACS indicates that within Chattooga County around 50% of all households age 65 and over (owners & renters) are rent or cost overburdened.
-In addition, the ACS estimates that approximately 75% of all renters (regardless of age) within the \$0 to \$19,999 income range are rent overburdened, versus 64% in the \$10,000 to \$20,000 income range, and 40% in the \$20,000 to \$34,000 income range.
+In addition, the 2011-2015 American Community Survey provides the most current estimated update of rent overburden statistical information.
+Forecasting this percentage estimate forwarded into 2019 is extremely problematic and would not hold up to the rigors of statistical analysis.
+It is assumed that the percentage of rent overburdened households within the target income range has increased, owing to: (1) the severity of the 2008-2010 national and worldwide recession since the report of the findings in the 2011-2015 American Community Survey, and (2) the restricted income targeting of the proposed subject development.

+The 2011-2015 ACS indicates that within Chattooga County around 54% of all households age 65 and over (owners & renters) are rent or cost overburdened.
+In addition, the ACS estimates that approximately 75% of all renters (regardless of age) within the \$0 to \$19,999 income range are rent overburdened, versus 64% in the \$10,000 to \$20,000 income range, and 44% in the \$20,000 to \$34,000 income range.

-It is estimated that approximately 75% of the elderly renters with incomes in the 50% AMI target income segment are rent overburdened, 65% of the elderly renters with incomes in the 60% AMI target income segment are rent overburdened, and 42% at Market.
+It is estimated that approximately 75% of the elderly renters with incomes in the 50% AMI target income segment are rent overburdened, 65% of the elderly renters with incomes in the 60% AMI target income segment are rent overburdened, and 45% at Market.

-Note: HUD and the US Census define a rent over burdened household at 30% or greater of income to rent.
+\star{Note} : HUD and the US Census define a rent over burdened household at 30% or greater of income to rent.

-In the PMA it is estimated that 65 existing elderly renter households are rent overburdened and fall into the 50% AMI target income segment of the proposed subject property, 111 are in the 60% AMI segment, and 104 in the Market Rate segment.
+In the PMA it is estimated that 70 existing elderly renter households are rent overburdened and fall into the 50% AMI target income segment of the proposed subject property, 114 are in the 60% AMI segment, and 113 in the Market Rate segment.